copperwater/xNetHack/doc/xnh-changelog-6.0.md

   instead of slightly over 5.
 Strictly speaking, the radius is sqrt(50).
 - Gas clouds block line-of-sight.
 - Hallucination prevents petrification (because you are already stoned).
+- Mordor orcs and Uruk-hai can generate with orcish spears.
+- Any monster that generates with a spear can generate with a stack of them.

 ### Interface changes